 Because without this warrant, General Flynn wouldn't have been illegally unmasked and surveilled, and raw intelligence wouldn't have been leaked that created a perjury trap for him.

-Wonder how Paul Manafort's play feeling today.
+I wonder how Paul Manafort's feeling today.

 Now, if we're going to allow one candidate to buy Russian lies to influence an election, that's bad enough.

-In other words, Hillary Clinton's campaign had no problem pushing out phony, salacious lies to the media, their compliant friends in the media to win the campaign and create an image of Donald Trump that's false.
+In other words, Hillary Clinton's campaign had no problem pushing out phony, salacious lies to the media, their compliant friends in the media, to win the campaign and create an image of Donald Trump that's false.

-But that's kind of the playbook of Democrats in every election season.
+That's bad enough, but that's kind of the playbook of Democrats in every election season.

 They want to say Republicans are racist and sexist and homophobic and xenophobic and Islamophobic and this phobic and that phobic.

-That's that's what they do.
+That's what they do.

 That's in their playbook.

-But now they know it's being used as the basis to get a Pfizer warrant, which is hard to get to spy on an opposition candidate in an election year, and all the people involved obviously hate one candidate and like the other.
+But now they know it's being used as the basis to get a FISA warrant, which is hard to get to spy on an opposition candidate in an election year.

 James Comey saved Hillary Clinton.